yellowdog/python-examples-templates/quickstart.md

 Create an **Application** using the Account -> Application tab.

 Make a note of the Application Key and Secret (they won’t be shown again) and give the Application access to your Keyring.
-You’ll use this later for API access to the Platform.
+You’ll use these later for API access to the Platform.

 ## Next Steps